awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-sender-id.md

    1. For **New limit value**, type the number of sender IDs that you're requesting\.
 Typically, this value is **1**\.

+1. Under **Case description**, for **Use case description**, provide the following information:
+   + The sender ID that you want to register\.
+   + The template that you plan to use for your SMS messages\.
+   + The number of messages that you plan to send to each recipient per month\.
+   + Information about how your customers opt in to receiving messages from you\.
+   + The name of your company or organization\.
+   + The address that's associated with your company or organization\.
+   + The country where your company or organization is based\.
+   + A phone number for your company or organization\.
+   + The URL of the website for your company or organization\.

 After we receive your request, we provide an initial response within 24 hours\.
 We might contact you to request additional information\.

 If we're able to provide you with a Sender ID, we send you an estimate of the amount of time that's required to provision it\.
 In many countries, we can provide you with a Sender ID within 2–4 weeks\.
-However, in some countries and regions, it can take several weeks to obtain a Sender ID\.
+However, in some countries, it can take several weeks to obtain a Sender ID\.

 In order to prevent our systems from being used to send unsolicited or malicious content, we have to consider each request carefully\.
 We might not be able to grant your request if your use case doesn’t align with our policies\.